Skip to Content

 While the life of this 19th century pirate has the makings of a box office hit, it makes for a difficult biography.
-As fantastic as it is, the legend of Florida’s most renowned black pirate largely depends upon who is telling the tale.
+As fantastic as it is, the legend of Florida’s most notorious black pirate largely depends upon who is telling the tale.

 The dramatic tale of Black Caesar

-To hear some tell it, Black Caesar was an African war chieftain of huge size, immense strength and keen intelligence.
+To hear some tell it, Black Caesar was an African war chieftain of considerable size, immense strength and keen intelligence.
 He spent years evading capture by slave traders, but somehow got tricked into boarding a ship to obtain treasure.

 Distracted by the promise of riches, the chieftain and his men failed to notice that the crew had pulled up the anchor.
 By the time they realized the deception, the ship was far from shore.